 This is a very common mistake.
-The air needs to be able to easily circulate in order to cook the food evenly, so leave a bit of space between each piece of food, and don’t pile anything too high.
+The air needs to be able to easily circulate in order to cook the food evenly, so try to place the food in one layer and leave a bit of space between pieces of food.
+Don’t pile anything too high.

-It’s far better to cook your dish in batches than it is to try to add more to your air fryer.
-A good rule of thumb is to never fill your air fryer basket more than 1/3 – 1/2 of the maximum capacity.
+It’s far better to cook your dish in batches than it is to try to add too much to your air fryer.
+A good rule of thumb is to never fill your air fryer basket more than 1/3 of the way to the maximum capacity.

-Stop the cooking process around the halfway mark, and either shake the basket well, or use a spatula or tongs to turn your food.
-This will help give you evenly cooked food that’s crispy on all sides.
+Most recipes will benefit from rotation during cooking.
+Stop the cooking process around the halfway mark, and either shake the basket well, or use either a spatula or tongs to turn the food.
+This will help ensure evenly cooked food that’s crispy on all sides.